 After many years of decreasing funding for mass media in New Zealand, in May 2021 the Government increased the smokefree budget allocation to $36.6M over 4 years for scaling up stop smoking services as well as health promotion and social marketing campaigns.

 This is a welcome move, but it is insufficient.
 It is unlikely that the new budget will equate to even the $9 million government expenditure in 2010 when it set the Smokefree 2025 goal.

-We would like to see the funding for smokefree mass media increase to $11 million dollars per year, equivalent to the spend on alcohol campaigns.
+We need the funding for smokefree mass media increase to at least $11 million dollars per year.
+This would be equivalent to the spend on recent alcohol campaigns.
 That’s less than 5 cents per smoker per day!
-The average smokers spends $8.40 in tax on cigarettes per day – so they more than pay for the increase!
+The average smokers spends $8.40 in tax on cigarettes per day – so they more than pay for the increase.